signal18/replication-manager/README.md

 ## DESCRIPTION

-**replication-manager** allows users to monitor interactively MariaDB 10.x GTID replication health and trigger slave to master promotion (aka switchover), or elect a new master in case of failure (aka switchover).
+**replication-manager** Hight Availabilty utilities to manage MariaDB 10.x GTID replication.

-At a minimum, required options are: a list of hosts (replication-manager can autodetect topologies), user with privileges (ALL), and replication user (with REPLICATION SLAVE privileges)
+It compute topology health and trigger slave to master promotion (aka switchover), or elect a new master on failure detection (aka switchover).

-To perform switchover, replication-manager uses a mechanism similar to common mysql failover tools such as MHA:
+To perform switchover and still preserve data consistancy, replication-manager uses a mechanism similar to common MySQL failover tools such as MHA:

   * Verify replication settings
   * Check (configurable) replication on the slaves